This post was written in the spring and summer of 2022. I stopped working on it, subject to corrections, August 19, 2022.

 - The virus was airborne – an infected person could transmit the virus by exhaling and an uninfected person could be infected by inhaling.

 In many infectious diseases animals infect humans by transmitting a pathogen – e.g. mosquitoes carry a parasite that causes malaria – but humans with the disease do not transmit the pathogen.
 The SARS-CoV-2 disease began as a spillover, or zoonotic outbreak in Wuhan, a city on Yangtze river in Hubei province in central China in late 2019.
 Previously a related SARS-CoV virus had infected bats that denned in caves in Yunnan province in southwestern China, several hundred Km. from Wuhan.
 The bat virus had spilled over and infected miners working in bat-infested caves in 2012.
 Chinese scientists had collected sample of bat viruses since the outbreak of SARS in 2002, and had collected samples from the Yunnan caves.
-The lab leak theory explains how the virus reached Wuhan and spilled over more credibly than other theories.
+The lab leak theory explains how the virus reached Wuhan and spilled over.
 It was not supported by scientists at first, and discouraged to avoid antagonizing the Chinese government, or to minimize knowledge of the scope and risks of scientific research into viruses.

 A widespread endemic disease with a stable number of infected individuals is not an epidemic.
 Since the beginning of the Covid-19 epidemic, scientists and pundits speculated – with wide publicity – that SARS-CoV-2 would become an endemic illness.
 Endemic refers to repeated infections by a pathogen that has not been eradicated – a pathogen that will infect humans for a long time or forever.
 Endemic diseases can be serious.
 People heard about endemic often and many people began to think it meant mild illness.